kjs222/cli_flash/README.md

+CodePoints is a productivity app aimed at new programmers.
+It helps new learners set learning goals, track learning activities, see historical practice information, follow other users, and maximize the use of the Quizlet flashcard program to learn programming skills.

+This is the command line application to be used with the [codepoints webapp] (https://codepoints.herokuapp.com/).
+You must activate the command line app from the website in order to use.

+This app uses the Thor gem and consumes the Quizlet API as well as the Codepoints API.

+See blog posts [here](https://www.turing.io/blog/2016/08/30/where-begin-solve-problem-you-know-well) and [here](https://medium.com/@KerrySheldon/customized-activity-feeds-in-rails-c6009f54c68b#.qlw033uci) for more information on the app.

 ### Getting Started

 This is the command line application to be used with the [codepoints app] (https://codepoints.herokuapp.com/).
 You must activate the command line app from the website in order to use.